l3dlp-forks/releaser/README.md

 ./releaser.sh master
 ```

-Today, this script only creates package and upload it to our Framabag server.
+Today, this script only do the Package creation (see below) and upload it to our Framabag server.

 ## Todo

-Here are (in french) the different steps when we release a new version.
+Here are the different steps when we release a new version.

 The idea of this project: automate much steps as possible.

-### Steps (in french)
+### Steps

-* éditer le fichier app/config/config.yml pour changer la version
-* éditer le README.md pour l'installation (numéro de version)
-* éditer la doc pour l'installation (numéro de version)
-* Commandes à jouer
+* Edit `app/config/config.yml`, `README.md` and documentation to change version
+* Push these changes via a new pull request
+* Create a new branch for the release (where we push `composer.lock`) :

 ```
 git checkout master